PouekDEV/FelixIO/README.md

 > pytesseract

-and download Tesseract which you can get here https://mega.nz/file/qbgCXLZC#TA1C9bEEk2pqFop-svLC6HgzyQKRe7TTManNeM2_VSE (It's my link but don't worry)
+and download Tesseract which you can get here https://mega.nz/file/jaImEbZK#6ZaU2_0ip1GrK0MJECNOWk1wEQ1wSWqpszTfal4evtU (It's my link but don't worry)

-when you download it you need to put it in `C:\\Program Files\`

 That's it you can now run `main.py` and enjoy it